dberg258/Jeopardy-Ticket-Detector/README.md

     /Users/Daniel/jeopardy_email/tickets  --->  <file path to project folder>/tickets

-3- (Optional) Scheduler: I have provided an example scheduler program in schedule_instructions
+3- (Optional) Scheduler: I have provided an example scheduler program in schedule_instructions.

       This example is for launchd on mac systems.
+The file paths in the example must be changed as well as the file names.